These 9 Electricity Bill Hacks Could Save You ~$2000 Per Year

 - Sign up for a free OhmConnect account and sync it with your online utility account.

-- You must have an online account with one of these three utility companies to participate: Pacific Gas & Electric Company, San Diego Gas & Electric or Southern California Edison, Toronto Hydro.
+- You must have an online account with one of these three utility companies to participate: Pacific Gas & Electric Company (PG&E), San Diego Gas & Electric (SDG&E or Southern California Edison (SCE).

-- OhmConnect will send you weekly payments for reducing your electricity for one hour per week.
+- OhmConnect will send you payments for reducing your electricity for one hour per week.
 They do this because you’re helping to not contribute to the high demand that prompts unclean power sources to turn on.
-They’ll send you up to $300/year, plus you’re helping save the planet!
+You could earn hundreds of dollars each year, plus you’re helping save the planet!

 2. Install a smart thermostat to save ~$173/Year